 After an emergency, you may need to survive on your own for several days.
 Being prepared means having enough food, water, and other supplies for each person in your household to last for several days (don’t forget the needs of your pets!).
 A disaster supplies kit is a collection of basic items you and your family may need in the event of an emergency.

 Make sure your emergency kit is stocked with the items on the checklist below.
-Download a printable version to take with you to the store.
+Download and print a supply kit checklist to take with you to the store.
 Once you take a look at the basic items, consider what unique needs your family might have, such as supplies for pets or seniors.